BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/addressee-control/first steps/installation/appsource.md

 ![](images/XRechnung/marketplacesuch.PNG)

 The Microsoft AppSource will open.
-There you can use the search function again to find the **Connector 365 Address Control**.
+There you can use the search function again to find the **Connector 365 Addressee Control**.
 Click on **Get it now** to start the installation.
 Before the installation starts, you have to provide some contact information.

 ![](images/apps/ctimarketplacesearch.PNG)